 | Visual Inspection | Surface evaluation | Finish assessment |

-These practices ensure that CNC machining output aligns with design intent and quality expectations.
+These practices help ensure that final products meet design and quality requirements.

 Conclusion